SanjeevaRDodlapati/work_plan/work_log.md

   3. With ASGD optimizer also not working

 ### 5 Mar 2020
   1. Leaky ReLU is also tested with reduced cpg_net.
+Results - /scratch/sdodl001/deepcpg/CpG_wgbs/scripts/err_log/eval_25521.out